SAP/odata-vocabularies/vocabularies/Hierarchy.md

 <a name="Template_InsertAction"></a>
 ### [Template_InsertAction](./Hierarchy.xml#L333:~:text=<Action%20Name="-,Template_InsertAction,-") *([Experimental](Common.md#Experimental))*

-Template for actions that insert an existing entity as a new leaf and are named in [`RecursiveHierarchy/InsertAction`](#RecursiveHierarchyType)
+Template for actions that insert an existing entity as a new node and are named in [`RecursiveHierarchy/InsertAction`](#RecursiveHierarchyType)

 Parameter|Type|Description
 :--------|:---|:----------